sgabe/nmap2csv/README.md

 Nmap2SS
 =======

-**Nmap2SS** is a simple Python script to convert one or more normal (`-oN`) Nmap output files to a single CSV spreadsheet which summarizes all hosts and open ports in a table in `IP,PORT1,PORT2,PORT3,...,PORTN` format: The first row is the header with all open ports found on the scanned hosts.
+**Nmap2SS** is a simple Python script to convert one or more XML (`-oX`) Nmap output files to a single CSV spreadsheet which summarizes all hosts and open ports in a table in `IP,PORT1,PORT2,PORT3,...,PORTN` format: The first row is the header with all open ports found on the scanned hosts.
 In the following rows the specified character (default `X`) marks if the given port was found open on the given host.

 ## Usage

-Pass the normal Nmap output (`-oN`) via a specified file or directory (`-i`).
-The resulted CSV spreadsheet is saved to a file (default is spreadsheet.csv) and can also be displayed on the console (`-v`).
+Pass the XML Nmap output (`-oX`) via a specified file or directory (`-i`).
+The resulted CSV spreadsheet is saved to a file (default is nmap2ss-summary-tcp.csv).

 ### Options
 ```
 $ python nmap2ss.py -h
-usage: nmap2ss.py [-h] [-i INPUT] [-o OUTPUT] [-m MARKER] [-v]
+usage: nmap2ss.py [-h] [-i INPUT] [-p PREFIX] [-s SUFFIX] [-m MARKER]

  _  _                 ___ ___ ___
 | \| |_ __  __ _ _ __|_  ) __/ __|